DuqueDeTuring/books2explore/readme.md

 - Lise Meitner: A Life in Physics (Volume 11) (9780520208605): Sime, Ruth Lewin
 - Literate Programming (Lecture Notes) by Donald E. Knuth
 - Logic	Logic by Wilfrid Hodges (Paperback)
+- Logic: The Laws of Truth, by Nicholas J.J.
+Smith
 - Logicomix: An epic search for truth by Apostolos Doxiadis
 - Loneliness: Human Nature and the Need for Social Connection by John T. Cacioppo
 - Los Alamos	Los Alamos by William Eggleston (Hardcover) |